 |

-JAM Studio B, looking towards control room.
-This is where most of our vocals are recorded. |
+JAM Studio B, looking towards control room. |

 |